Petri net: Historical background

-The German computer scientist Carl Adam Petri, after whom such structures are named, analyzed Petri nets extensively in his 1962 dissertation Kommunikation mit Automaten.
+The German computer scientist Carl Adam Petri, after whom such structures are named, analyzed Petri nets extensively in his 1962 Ph.
+D. dissertation (Petri 1962).
+An English translation was published in 1966 (Petri 1966).
+Despite this, Petri may have invented them in 1939 to describe chemical processes.

 Petri net basics

 A Petri net consists of places, transitions, and arcs.
 Arcs run from a place to a transition or vice versa, never between places or between transitions.
 The places from which an arc runs to a transition are called the input places of the transition; the places to which arcs run from a transition are called the output places of the transition.

 Graphically, places in a Petri net may contain a discrete number of marks called tokens.
 Any distribution of tokens over the places will represent a configuration of the net called a marking.
 In an abstract sense relating to a Petri net diagram, a transition of a Petri net may fire if it is enabled, i.e. there are sufficient tokens in all of its input places; when the transition fires, it consumes the required input tokens, and creates tokens in its output places.
 A firing is atomic, i.e. a single non-interruptible step.

 Unless an execution policy (e.g. a strict ordering of transitions, describing precedence) is defined, the execution of Petri nets is nondeterministic: when multiple transitions are enabled at the same time, they will fire in any order.

 Since firing is nondeterministic, and multiple tokens may be present anywhere in the net (even in the same place), Petri nets are well suited for modeling the concurrent behavior of distributed systems.